cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 - Fault tolerance: A controller chain must not be able to control accounts registered by other controller chains.
 For example, in the case of a fork attack on a controller chain, only the interchain accounts registered by the forked chain will be vulnerable
 - The ordering of transactions sent to an interchain account on a host chain must be maintained.
 Transactions should be executed by an interchain account in the order in which they are sent by the controller chain
 - If a channel closes, the controller chain must be able to regain access to registered interchain accounts by simply opening a new channel
 - Each interchain account is owned by a single account on the controller chain.
 Only the owner account on the controller chain is authorized to control the interchain account.
-The controller chain is responsible for enforcing this logic
+The controller chain is responsible for enforcing this logic.
 - The controller chain must store the account address of any owned interchain account's registered on host chains
 - A host chain must have the ability to limit interchain account functionality on its chain as necessary (e.g. a host chain can decide that interchain accounts registered on the host chain cannot take part in staking)